vanessly/league-of-legends-analysis/README.md

   </tbody>
 </table>

-## Step 2: Data Cleaning and Exploratory Data Analysis
+## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning

-- To ensure that our analysis focused only on meaningful, player-level statistics relevant to role prediction, we applied several cleaning steps to the original dataset based on how the original data is structured and generated in the dateset.
+- To ensure that our analysis focused only on meaningful statistics relevant to role prediction, we applied several cleaning steps to the original dataset based on how the original data is structured and generated in the dateset.

 #### 1. Filtered only for complete player data
 ```python